GPAI's Parallel Problem Generator: AI That Rewrites the Problem and Redraws the Figure

 2. Choose a variation strategy.
 The generator offers different ways to vary the problem — different parameter ranges, restructured scenarios, adjusted difficulty.
 You pick the direction.

-3. Receive a complete twin problem.
+3. Receive a complete parallel problem.
 GPAI returns:

-• A side-by-side comparison showing what changed between the original and the twin
+A side-by-side comparison showing what changed between the original and the parallel

 Why the Figure Actually Moves